Personal Tutoring statement - supplement

 Preparing for meetings

 To prepare for each of these meetings, you will probably find it helpful to print out the Personal Tutor Meeting Prompt Form, add a few notes replying to the prompts, and bring this along to the meeting.
-If you are an undergraduate at the beginning of your first year or are a starting taught postgraduate, use instead the start of year one meeting promt form.
+If you are an undergraduate at the beginning of your first year or a postgraduate starting a taught MSc programme, use instead the corresponding Incoming Undergraduates or Taught MSc prompt form.
 This form is to help you and your Personal Tutor structure the meeting.
 You take it away afterwards: it does not become part of your University record.

 If you have to make choices about courses, use the advice below to help you draw up a short-list of courses you are interested in.